Eugene Czolij

 Eugene Czolij (born 1959) is a Canadian lawyer of Ukrainian descent who was the elected president of the Ukrainian World Congress (UWC) from 2008 to 2018, the Ukrainian Canadian Congress (UCC) from 1998 to 2004, and the Ukraine-2050 non-governmental organization.

 Career

 In 1982, Eugene Czolij was admitted to the Quebec Bar.
-He currently holds a senior partner position at Lavery, de Billy, a legal practice in Quebec that employs over 175 attorneys.
+He currently holds a senior partner position at Lapointe Rosenstein Marchand Melançon, a legal practice in Quebec that employs over 175 attorneys.
 He practices insolvency and financial restructuring law in addition to corporate and commercial disputes.
 He appears before all Quebec courts as well as the Supreme Court of Canada.
 He joined the UCC's board of directors in 1994 and served as its president from 1998 to 2004.